42aditya31/React-Hooks/use-context-hook/README.md

 ## 1. ✅ What is `useContext`?

-- `useContext` is a React Hook that lets you read and use data stored in something called a "Context".
+* `useContext` is a React Hook that lets you read and use data stored in something called a "Context".
-- It helps you **avoid "prop drilling"**, where you pass the same data through many layers of components just to reach a child component.
+* It helps you **avoid "prop drilling"**, where you pass the same data through many layers of components just to reach a child component.

 ---

 ## 2. 🎯 Why Do We Need It?

-### Problem without `useContext`:
+**Problem without useContext:**

-- You have global data (like a user’s name or theme).
+* Suppose you have global data (like a user’s name or theme color).
-- You want to use this data in many components, but passing it manually through each level becomes:
+* You want to use this data in many components, but passing it manually through every intermediate component (even if they don't use it) becomes:

-  - Messy
+  * Messy
-  - Repetitive
+  * Repetitive
-  - Hard to maintain
+  * Hard to maintain

-### Solution with `useContext`:
+**Solution with useContext:**

-- Store data in a `Context`.
+* Store data in a `Context`.
-- Access it from anywhere using `useContext`.
+* Access it from anywhere using `useContext`.
-- No need to pass it down manually.
+* No need to pass it down manually.

 ---